Natural scientific research in Canada: Medical research

 The Connaught Laboratories in Toronto conducted groundbreaking research in the fifties with respect to the world's first polio vaccine.
-Working with Dr. Jonas Salk in the US, the laboratories developed a safe inactive vaccine using a new synthetic base, Medium 199.
+Working with Jonas Salk in the US, the laboratories developed a safe inactive vaccine using a new synthetic base, Medium 199.
 This permitted large volume production through a technique that came to be known as the "Toronto Method", which in turn allowed the mass vaccination campaigns of millions of Canadian and US children against polio beginning in 1954.
 The laboratory also produced the first trivalent Sabin live oral polio vaccine in 1959, as well as influenza, measles and a freeze-dried smallpox vaccine, which was of crucial importance in the global elimination of smallpox.

-In Montreal, L’institute de microbologie continued its research in the fifties, and with a $1,000,000 grant from the Quebec government, began the production of polio vaccine in 1956.
+In Montreal, L'institute de microbologie continued its research in the fifties, and with a $1,000,000 grant from the Quebec government, began the production of polio vaccine in 1956.
 In the sixties the organization initiated research into immunology, in particular as related to organ transplants, as well as infectious mononucleosis, leprosy, cancer and measles.
-In 1975, the institute became part of the Université de Québec network and was renamed L’Institute Armand-Frappier.
+In 1975, the institute became part of the Université de Québec network and was renamed L'Institute Armand-Frappier.

 The Hospital for Sick Children, associated with the University of Toronto, established its Research Institute in 1954.
 Since that time, through the work of the Institute, it has become Canada's most research intensive hospital and gained a reputation as one of the world leaders in science related to childhood ailments.
 The Ontario Cancer Institute (Princess Margaret Hospital), was founded in Toronto in 1958, for the treatment of cancer and cancer research.

 The Ontario Heart and Stroke Foundation was formed in 1952, followed by a number of other provincial foundations during the fifties.
 In 1961, these foundations joined forces to form the Heart and Stroke Foundation of Canada.
 Since 1956, the Foundation has invested more than $1 billion in heart and stroke research in Canada.
-Canada's first heart transplant was performed on 31 May 1968, by Dr. Pierre Godin the Chief Surgeon at the Montreal Heart Institute, on patient Albert Murphy of Chomedy, Quebec a 59-year-old retired butcher suffering from degenerative heart disease.
-The operation took place about six months after the world's first, by Dr. Christian Barnard.
+Canada's first heart transplant was performed on 31 May 1968 by Pierre Godin, the Chief Surgeon at the Montreal Heart Institute, on patient Albert Murphy of Chomedy, Quebec, a 59-year-old retired butcher suffering from degenerative heart disease.
+The operation took place about six months after the world's first, by Christiaan Barnard.

 Research relating to in vitro fertilization has been undertaken since 1983 by IVF Canada, a private company established in Scarborough.

 During these years, the Montreal Neurological Institute pioneered the development of medical imaging technologies, introducing Canada's first CAT scan in 1973, PET scan in 1975 and MRI in 1982.

 In 1957, Canadian James Arthur Gairdner established the Gairdner Foundation, which introduced the annual Gairdner Foundation International Award to scientists for outstanding contributions in the field of medical research in 1959.
 The "Gairdner" is considered Canada's foremost international award, and as of 2008, 73 Gairdner recipients had gone on to win the Nobel Prize.